The Scott Apartment

 "We have had a very enjoyable week in Kelso.
 The Scott Apartment has been a really lovely place to stay, very comfortable with every need catered for.
 It is beautifully decorated throughout with lovely furniture and a very cosy, comfortable bed.
 Love the bright yellow kitchen and the bee theme!
 The kitchen is fully kitted out with every utensil you could possibly need and the biscuits, fruit etc were very welcoming!
 We have explored The Borders and Northumbrian coast: our favourite being Kelso itself - lots of history here, but also Melrose and Floors Castle.
 We enjoyed our trips to Bamburgh and Alnwick.
 Our dog had a fabulous time on the many beach and riverside walks we have done.
 A wonderful week - we will certainly recommend to our friends and family."Withers Family

 "We loved the apartment, excellent stay!
-Mary was so helpful.
+The housekeeper was so helpful.
 The children had a wonderful time too and we really enjoyed our stay.
 The apartment has everything you need to make it a home from home.
 I am sure we will be back".Pascoe Family

 "Our stay has been perfect!
 The apartment is beautifully furnished, extremely comfortable and the idea place to explore this gorgeous part of the world.
 A special thanks to the housekeeper - a real Queen of Scots - who was so kind and helpful.
 This place is a gem and we will be back!
 We feel so lucky to have been the first to stay here."The Abbotts and Buster the dog